Shelby Clark advises marketplace entrepreneurs to focus on high-quality supply from the very beginning.

 The collaborative economy is powered by its providers, working around the clock as drivers, chefs, hosts, and taskers.
 This economy is creating a new way to work, where people are no longer just consumers, but micro-entrepreneurs with a portfolio of income streams.
 As Peers put it, the collaborative economy enables “flexible work that fits your lifestyle, rather than dictating it.”

 – It is really exciting, earning income on their own terms, says Shelby Clark, former CEO of Peers and founder of RelayRides, one of the most popular peer-to-peer car sharing platforms.

 The possibility to accept a gig—become a driver or a house cleaner—at any time, in a couple of clicks, means people can work whenever they want.
-They can work around their kids’ schedules, do more work during one month than another, or using the work as a way to bridge careers.
+They can work around their kids’ schedules, do more work for one month than another, or using the work as a way to bridge careers.

 – There are a lot of great aspects to it, argues Clark.